 Drones that weigh less than 0.55 lbs.
 (250 g) including batteries do not need to be registered.
 Most toy and hand held drones fall in this category.

-Larger drones up to 55 lbs. like those designed to carry cameras do need to be registered.
+Drones from 0.55 lbs. to 55 lbs. like many designed to carry a cameras do need to be registered.
 The process is easy and can be done on-line.

 Here's the information you need.